FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIRplus-values_matched.md

 - **Better and more inclusive research**: Findable data help overcoming barriers to data sharing among research communities, facilitating data access and data re-use.

-- **Transparency**: to make data findable, data providers have to give informat (URL_TO_INSERT_TERM_5079 https://fairsharing.org/search?recordType=model_and_format) ion on the origin, process and sharing process of their FAIR (URL_TO_INSERT_RECORD-ABBREV_5080 https://fairsharing.org/FAIRsharing.WWI10U)  data (metadata).
+- **Transparency**: to make data findable, data providers have to give information on the origin, process and sharing process of their FAIR (URL_TO_INSERT_RECORD-ABBREV_2463 https://fairsharing.org/FAIRsharing.WWI10U)  data (metadata).

-- **Sustainability**: facilitating the replication of studies for validation and avoiding unnecessary duplication, FAIR (URL_TO_INSERT_RECORD-ABBREV_5081 https://fairsharing.org/FAIRsharing.WWI10U)  data reduces monetary and energy costs linked to the production of data, helping to preserve a good environment for present and future generations.
+- **Sustainability**: facilitating the replication of studies for validation and avoiding unnecessary duplication, FAIR (URL_TO_INSERT_RECORD-ABBREV_2464 https://fairsharing.org/FAIRsharing.WWI10U)  data reduces monetary and energy costs linked to the production of data, helping to preserve a good environment for present and future generations.

 - **Efficiency**: the inclusion of data in FAIRplus reduces the costs of medical research and makes medical technologies/innovations more affordable.
-This could represent a mutual benefit between data providers and the scientific community (FAIR (URL_TO_INSERT_RECORD-ABBREV_5082 https://fairsharing.org/FAIRsharing.WWI10U)  data users).
-In the first case, FAIR (URL_TO_INSERT_RECORD-ABBREV_5083 https://fairsharing.org/FAIRsharing.WWI10U)  data can for instance enable data providers expand their influence into new territories (beneficence) and, in the second one, FAIR (URL_TO_INSERT_RECORD-ABBREV_5084 https://fairsharing.org/FAIRsharing.WWI10U)  data users can reuse data that in another way it would be too demanding to obtain.
+This could represent a mutual benefit between data providers and the scientific community (FAIR (URL_TO_INSERT_RECORD-ABBREV_2465 https://fairsharing.org/FAIRsharing.WWI10U)  data users).
+In the first case, FAIR (URL_TO_INSERT_RECORD-ABBREV_2466 https://fairsharing.org/FAIRsharing.WWI10U)  data can for instance enable data providers expand their influence into new territories (beneficence) and, in the second one, FAIR (URL_TO_INSERT_RECORD-ABBREV_2467 https://fairsharing.org/FAIRsharing.WWI10U)  data users can reuse data that in another way it would be too demanding to obtain.

 - **Recognition of work**; legitimacy of a number of tasks: by making data more visible the work of quality data production becomes more recognized, whereas it can be more neglected as an achievement or a research output if data are not findable.

 **Legal measures**: data sets must respect professional secret rules and data pseudonymization must be ensured to preserve individuals’ privacy and data confidentiality.
 If pseudonymization is not possible, it is required to obtain explicit, informed consent of all data participants.
 This consent has to be also documented.
-Data providers must also verify there are no rules related to classified informat (URL_TO_INSERT_TERM_5085 https://fairsharing.org/search?recordType=model_and_format) ion that can be applicable to these data.
+Data providers must also verify there are no rules related to classified information that can be applicable to these data.